blitzdotcs/FX-Engine-Legacy-Repo/README.md

 * I AM NOT IN THE FNF COMMUNITY I'M JUST CONTINUING THIS TO LEARN MORE ABOUT HAXE.

-# Features of Test Engine
+# Features of FX Engine

 - Ghost Tapping
 - Fuck "W,S,A,D" we got ZXNM and DFJK!
 - Working settings menu
 - W.i.p.
 Modding support without source

-# Test Engine Credits
+# FX Engine Credits

 - [TyDev](https://twitter.com/TyDev_) - The whole engine